mewza/realfft/README.md

             fft.real_ifft(data_out, data_in, true);
       }

-This was not possible before with FFTReal<simd_double2, 1024> fft; way of doing it.
+This style of initialization was not possible the way class was setup before (static), which required maximum FFT size initialization.
+Well, enjoy the world's best FFT class in the world! =)

 Dmitry <subband@protonmail.com>